Health and wellbeing

 Bullying Free NZ(external link)

-Health and safety standards are covered in detail in the licensing criteria for services.
-This page contains additional early learning specific information about child protection, whooping cough, identifying health problems early, and protecting tamariki from sun damage and air pollution.
+The early learning child wellbeing and participation page contains additional early-learning-specific information about child protection, whooping cough, identifying health problems early and protecting tamariki from sun damage and air pollution.

 Child wellbeing and participation